aws-actions/aws-cloudformation-github-deploy/README.md

     template: myStack.yaml
 ```

 The action can be passed a CloudFormation Stack `name` and a `template` file.
 It will create the Stack if it does not exist, or create a [Change Set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) to update the Stack.
 An update fails by default when the Change Set is empty.
-Setting `no-fail-on-empty-changeset: "1"` will override this behavior and throw an error.
+Setting `no-fail-on-empty-changeset: "1"` will override this behavior and not throw an error.

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.